 Motion Picture Stunt Pilots and Hollywood’s Classic Aviation Movies

-I came across this book while I was studying up on the subject of aviation in early Hollywood for my article about the 1919 Harry Houdini starring vehicle The Grim Game for Taking Up Room’s wonderful Aviation in Film Blogathon.
-While I was aware of films like Wings and Hell’s Angels, I had no idea how many other daring aerial scenes were in classic film dating back to the 1910s.
+I came across this book while I was studying the subject of aviation in early Hollywood for my article about the 1919 Harry Houdini starring vehicle The Grim Game for Taking Up Room’s wonderful Aviation in Film Blogathon.
+While I was aware of films like Wings and Hell’s Angels, I had no idea how many other daring aerial scenes were in classic films dating back to the 1910s.
 I’m excited to sink my teeth more fully into the world of dangerous aerial stunts and looking forward to finding plenty of aviation-themed movies to add to my watchlist.

 Heritage of the Desert